-2.1.1 The ERERTF seeks to acquire professional business analyst services from reputable and experienced individuals or organizations that can undertake and carry out business research and assessment for ERERTF.
-The following goals and background should be considered in preparing proposals:

-2.1.2 The main goal of the project is to provide functional and business standards that facilitate the management of electronic real estate recording.
-Electronic real estate recording means a publicly owned and managed county process, defined by statewide standards, that does not require paper or "wet" signatures, and under which real estate documents may be electronically:

-- Created, executed, and authenticated - Delivered to, recorded with and returned to, as well as indexed, fees recorded, archived, and retrieved by public and private sector users - Retrieved by anyone from both on- and off-site locations and which satisfy the fiscal and oversight requirements of all government or private sector users
+- 2.1.1 The ERERTF seeks to acquire technical and business analysis support services from a reputable and experienced individual or organization that can provides specialized technical and business analysis support services for the Task Force and counties participating in pilot programs. - 2.1.2 The main goal of the Task Force's project is to provide functional and business standards that facilitate the management of electronic real estate recording.
+Electronic real estate recording means a publicly owned and managed county process, defined by statewide standards, that does not require paper or "wet" signatures, and under which real estate documents may be electronically: - Created, executed, and authenticated - Delivered to, recorded with and returned to, as well as indexed, fees recorded, archived, and retrieved by public and private sector users - Retrieved by anyone from both on- and off-site locations and which satisfy the fiscal and oversight requirements of all government or private sector users